NYgramps/ccrate/COMPOUND.md

 <p align="center"><i>r = ln(105 &frasl; 100) = 4.88%,</i></p>

 where *ln* is the symbol for the natural logarithm function, a standard feature on almost any hand calculator.
-As expected, it is smaller than the annual rate, and close in value.
+As expected, it is smaller than the annual rate, and the two rates are close in value.
 Because *ccrates* are defined in terms of exponentials, which are generally easier to work with than powers, *ccrates* are used to provide an answer to the scenario presented in the next section.

 <h5 align="center"> 2.Extension </h5>